bbatsov/emacsredux/_drafts/editorconfig-support-is-now-built-in.md

 simply remove it and rely on the built-in version.
 The built-in package is based on the same codebase, so the transition should be seamless.

+I've grown to rely on EditorConfig for exactly the situation it was made for - hopping between projects that each have their own indentation and whitespace conventions.
+Having it built in means one less package to install when I set up Emacs on a new machine, which is always welcome.

+Do you keep an `.editorconfig` in your projects, or do you prefer to configure formatting on the Emacs side?
+I'd love to hear how you handle it in the comments!

 That's all I have for you today.
-Keep hacking!
+Keep your indentation consistent!